 The artist's work can be identified with the Revuelta Vitalista, Chilean movement comprised of a group of artists in the return to democracy in Chile in the early 1990s, who were linked in specific instances, but later left this scene to set their own narrative linked to heterogeneous aesthetic expressions that draw their inspiration from punk and rock, comics, fashion, new wave and neo-hippie.

-In parallel to his artistic work, Mr González Lohse has taught at various art faculties in Chile, in addition to his labour as a curator and editor of the artistic research books Cambio de Aceite (2003), Revisión Técnica (2010), Sub30 (2014) and Los Dominios Perdidos (2019), among others.
-In 2014 he was co-founder of the SXC Cooperativa de Artistas, an artists’ association, and between 2015 and 2018 he was coordinator of the contemporary art platform Espacio O in Santiago.
+In parallel to his artistic work, Coco has taught at various art faculties in Chile, in addition to his labour as a curator and editor of the artistic research books Cambio de Aceite (2003), Revisión Técnica (2010), Sub30 (2014) and Los Dominios Perdidos (2019), among others, as well as being co-founder of several art spaces and platforms.

 His work is in public and private collections in Chile, Argentina, Peru, Mexico, the United States, Canada, the United Kingdom, Spain, France and Germany.